ZokkaXDJ9/incremental-game/README.md

 # Incremental Game

 ## How it works
 Just click the "Generate A Points" button and start generating A Points, with which you can buy B Points.
+B Points will generate A Points.
+Content will go up to Z and there is currently one more Dimension besides Letters.

 ## Any tips?
 - 1 B Point costs 10 A Points and so on